 --Orthodox educator Shira Hecht-Knoller of the Drisha Institute for Jewish learning, on the video promoting a private modern Orthodox Jewish kids' sports camp in New York by showing children dressed as soldiers crawling through the mud to ambush the enemy and, at the end, an Israeli flag and a sign saying, 'Enlist Now.'**

-Your contribution will help us show our fellow American Jews that Israel’s top security community rejects the belligerent, hardline policies of Benjamin Netanyahu and his government.
+APN is producing a series of ads that demonstrates that Israel’s top security community rejects the belligerent, hardline policies of Benjamin Netanyahu and his government.
 Help us show that capable, responsible security chiefs walk in Rabin’s path, fighting for peace.

 APN Weekly Update - Help with our ad campaign, Yitzhak Rabin (z'l), Alpher, and a surprising Quote of the Week